ericjanto/personal-blog/content/pages/me.md

 - [Edinburgh University String Orchestra](https://string.eusa.ed.ac.uk/)
 - [Edinburgh University Chamber Orchestra](https://www.eusa.ed.ac.uk/activities/societies/society/euco/)

-I had the amazing opportunity to play the first violin in the renown [Staatsphilharmonie Rheinland-Pfalz](https://www.staatsphilharmonie.de/de/programm/14-07-2020).
-There is a [news article](https://www.metropolnews.info/mp296437/ludwigshafen-deutsche-staatsphilharmonie-kooperiert-mit-musikschulen) about it.

 Here are some pieces I'm practicing at the moment:

 - En avril, à Paris.
 Original song by Charles Trenet, transcription by Weissenberg.